EUGENE-WOOLF/SubmitionTask2/README.md

 use of ai has been done is mostly styling the page and in the html part and to big bugs after multiple faliled attempts.
-I can assure you that 95% of what code has been written is very well understood and mostly written by me.
+I can assure you that 95% of what code has been written is very well understood and mostly written by me with the go part 90% written by me.

 Ujjwal Prakash
 241111